FIWARE/tutorials.Understanding-At-Context/README.md

 ## Autogenerating `@Context` Files from Swagger

 Every working linked data system relies on `@context` files to supply the relevant information about the data.
-Creating such files by hand is a tedious and error prone procedure, so it makes sense to automate the process.
+Creating such files by hand is a tedious and error-prone procedure, so it makes sense to automate the process.
 The required structure will depend on the operations involved.

 This tutorial will take the Agricultural Smart System data model file `agriculture.yaml` and autogenerate alternatives